DreamGen

 #1.
 Behavior Generalization:

-Select a behavior to see the corresponding neural trajectory and policy rollout videos:
+Select a behavior to see the corresponding neural trajectory and real-robot execution videos:

 Neural Trajectory